 Scholarships & Grants

 We consider students for scholarships based on holistic measures.
 The chart below is meant to serve as a helpful guide rather than a rigid rubric in terms of the types of attributes we look for in candidates for scholarship consideration.
 These are "and/or" statements meaning that a student may qualify for a certain category based on some but not all of the listed general descriptions below.
-Those most likely to receive consideration for the top awards should exhibit multiple characteristics of the award category (e.g. GPA plus test scores plus co-curricular engagement) rather than just one (e.g. just GPA).
+Those most likely to receive consideration for the top awards should exhibit multiple characteristics of the award category (e.g. GPA plus test scores) rather than just one (e.g. GPA).

 - The SAT score used for Academic Scholarships includes the student's highest scores on the critical reading and math sections.
 The high school GPA is based on a 4.0 scale.
 Weighted GPAs will be re-calculated.

-- Scholarships are renewed annually, providing the student maintains a set GPA at the end of each year (3.0 for President's and below and 3.25 for Founder's).
+- Scholarships are renewed annually, providing the student maintains a set GPA at the end of each year (3.25 for Founder's and 3.0 for all others).
 Full-time attendance is required.

 - Students may qualify for additional financial aid awards (performance, need-based, federal or state) upon completing the financial aid application process by submitting the FAFSA.